Pi4J/pi4j-template-javafx/README.md

 #### Configuration in `pom.xml`

-- `launcher.class` **(required):** defines which application to start.
+- `launcher.class`: defines which application to start.
 The `pom.xml` already contains a lists of candidates, simply uncomment the desired application, commenting out the rest.
+- `pi.hostname`: The hostname of the Raspberry Pi, e.g. `pi4j`.
+Is shown on RaspPi's monitor.
-- `pi.ipnumber` **(optional):** The current IP of the Raspberry Pi, e.g. `192.168.1.2`, is used for SCP/SSH.
+- `pi.ipnumber`: The current IP of the Raspberry Pi, e.g. `192.168.1.2`, is used for SCP/SSH.
+Also shown on the monitor

-With these changes the application can be started through a Maven command on the Raspberry Pi.
+Using this setup the application can be started through a Maven command on the Raspberry Pi.
 A more comfortable method is using IntelliJ run configurations.

 #### Configuration of the IntelliJ run configurations